Legal Advice for Compensation Insurance Claims & TPD Payouts

 4. Have expert reports and evidence proving how your medical condition disrupts your work capacity.

 Meeting the conditions of the TPD insurance company can be complex.
 They often try to minimise or deny a TPD insurance benefit payment, as it impacts their profitability.
-Consequently, seeking legal advice from our experienced TPD claim lawyers is your best chance of making a successful claim.

 Steps to Making a Successful TPD Claim

 A thorough understanding of the TPD claim process is crucial to successfully claiming a lump sum TPD payout.
-Knowing the ins and outs of permanent disability TPD insurance, the TPD definition, and what it takes to meet the insurance company’s requirements will help determine your outcome.
+These three elements will help determine the outcome:

 Find your TPD insurance policies

 Finding your TPD insurance cover is the first step towards successfully claiming a TPD benefit.
 Many working Australians have permanent disability TPD insurance through a super fund but have no idea where it is or what is covered.
+Furthermore, they sometimes have TPD insurance policies with several superannuation funds, and may be entitled to make a TPD claim against each policy.

-1. Locating your super fund policies
+1. Locate your super fund insurance policies

-3. Disclosing your potential TPD payout value
+3. Provide an estimated TPD payout value

 When you make a TPD claim, you must meet the definition of TPD outlined in your total and permanent disability insurance terms and conditions.
 There can be a significant difference in TPD policy terms between insurers and insurance policies.
 However, in Australia, there are generally three primary types of TPD definitions: